megahoneybadger/abbyy/README.md

 ## General
-This is an open source library which was created by the ABBYY vantage team.
-While working on our new amazing project which will definitely change the world, we came to conclusion that we have to share with the community one of our internal library.
-It consists of interesting helper methods which will come in handy in the majority of day-to-day projects.
+This is an open source library which was created by the ABBYY Vantage team.
+While working on our new amazing project which will definitely change the world (ho-ho-ho), we came to conclusion that we have to share with the community a few of our internal components.
+Those consist of interesting helper methods which will come in handy in the majority of day-to-day projects.

 ### How to use
 Firstly get the sources: